hkafaccessfed/virtualhome/documentation/setup/data-migration.md

 1. Clear the script.
 Copy and paste scripts/vhr_import.groovy to the window.

 1. Modify your mappingFile and dataFile variables according to the files you uploaded from the vho_export process.
+Set updateOrgs to true.

 1. Execute the script, ensure there are no errors.